Fall in love with Patrick County…

 Produce Stands & Farmers Markets

-Stuart Farmers Market: Every Friday from 8 am until 12 pm, there is a buzz in the air of Downtown Stuart that comes from the Farmers Market Pavillion.
-With socially-distanced spacing, you can comfortably shop all the local goodies available to you!
+Stuart Farmers Market: Every Friday from 8 am until 12 pm, there is a buzz in the air of Downtown Stuart and it comes from the Farmers Market Pavillion.
+With socially distanced spacing, you can comfortably shop all the local goodies available to you!
 Grab a hot cup of locally-ground coffee at one stand, a pastry at another, and wander the market to see all the produce, cheeses, eggs, meats, herbs, bread, baked goods, and crafts available for purchase.

 Poor Farmers Farm: This is a classic country store located right on Route 58 in Vesta just around the curve from beautiful Lover’s Leap Scenic Overlook.
 This spacious store offers fresh produce just in time for harvest.
 They also sell artisan crafts, unique plants, gifts, and even a beautiful fairy-themed room that children adore.
 Next summer, don’t miss their Front Porch Bluegrass special events May-August!

 Poor Farmers Market: Located at the heart of the Meadows of Dan Village is another classic country store, Poor Farmers Market.
 Grab your fresh Fall produce here as well and peruse their large variety of merchandise such as crafts, jams, cast iron cookware, motorcycle clothing, local wines, and much more.

 Wade’s Orchard: Situated at the base of the mountain in Woolwine and conveniently on route 8 is Wade’s Orchard, a produce stand bursting at the seams with fresh Fall produce.
 They offer a variety of pumpkins for eating, carving, and decorating.
 They sell pecks & bushels of fresh apples in many varieties as well as fresh jams, and many other produce.